 Join Communities that Work members on webinars, members’ conferences, sector events and roundtable discussions, to hear about latest developments in the sector as well as to help influence and develop best practice.

-£1,000 one-off joining fee then an annual subscription based on size of your organisation:
+£1,000 one-off joining fee and an annual subscription based on size of your organisation:

 <5,000 homes = £1,500 per annum